RRZE-HPC/TheBandwidthBenchmark/README.md

 Apart from the highest sustained memory bandwidth also the scaling behavior within memory domains is a important system property.

-There is a helper script included in util (```extractResults.pl```) that creates a text result file from multiple runs that can be used as input to plotting applications as gnuplot and xmgrace.
+There is a helper script downloadable at https://github.com/RRZE-HPC/TheBandwidthBenchmark/wiki/util/extractResults.pl that creates a text result file from multiple runs that can be used as input to plotting applications as gnuplot and xmgrace.
 This involves two steps: Executing the benchmark runs and creating the data file.

 To run the benchmark for different thread counts within a memory domain execute (this assumes bash or zsh):